‘Gonna Miss You': Customers Get Teary Ordering Final Meals From DC Wendy's

 Wendy’s has been forced to close the restaurant and surrender possession to the District of Columbia by the end of September so the District can begin their planned project.
 The Company and our franchisee are still working through the Court process to ensure that we are compensated appropriately for the restaurant relocation, and for our lost name and business association between the Dave Thomas Circle and the Wendy’s brand."

-There is talk about relocating the Wendy’s, but no details have been finalized.
+There is talk of relocating the Wendy’s, but no details have been finalized.